-Decisions and actions at OKUKAN contribute to a safe environment, placing great importance on the safety of students.
-Sensei Sandra holds a Working with Children Check and understands First Aid principles.
-We make an effort to ensure free sparring is only practiced while wearing protective gear.
+Decisions and actions at OKUKAN contribute to a safe environment, giving priority to the safety of students.
+Sensei Sandra holds a Working with Children Check and understands First Aid current practices.
+Free sparring is practiced while wearing WKF-approved protective gear.

 Working with Children’s Check